 The American College of Prosthodontists estimates that 178 million Americans are missing at least one tooth.
 Even one tooth can make a difference when it comes to quality of life.
-For the 40 million Americans missing all of their teeth, chewing and even speaking can be painful and a challenge, according to Dr. Kevin Pollock, DDS, oral and maxillofacial surgeon at Pinnacle Oral Surgery Specialists in Rockwall, Texas.
+For the 40 million Americans missing all of their teeth, chewing and even speaking can be painful and challenging, according to Dr. Kevin Pollock, DDS, oral and maxillofacial surgeon at Pinnacle Oral Surgery Specialists in Rockwall, Texas.

 “Most tooth loss occurs because of dental decay, usually due to lack of oral hygiene,” he said.
 “While prevention should be our focus, it is possible to restore a smile, even for a patient with no remaining teeth, so that they can have a better quality of life and a greater sense of confidence.”

 The American Dental Association asserts that prevention is key and that it begins with a consistent and efficient oral hygiene routine.
 The ADA recommends brushing teeth twice a day with a fluoride toothpaste and flossing at least once a day.
 Visiting your dentist regularly is also an integral part of preventing the decay that leads to tooth loss.